-https://www.cerc.usgs.gov/orda_docs/CaseDetails?ID=127 or at NOAA's Damage Assessment Remediation and Restoration Program (DARRP) website at: https://www.diver.orr.noaa.gov/web/guest/diver-admin-record/6233.
-The Federal Trustees will review and consider all public comments and input on the Draft ERP/EA received during the public comment period prior to finalizing the ERP/EA.
-The Final ERP/EA will address public comments received and will document responses to those comments in a responsiveness summary, which will be included as an appendix to the Final ERP/EA.
-As restoration progresses, the Federal Trustees may amend the Final ERP/EA if significant changes are anticipated to the
+The Federal Trustees reviewed and considered all public comments and input on the Draft ERP/EA received during the public comment period prior to finalizing this ERP/EA.
+This Final ERP/EA addresses public comments received and documents responses to those comments in the responsiveness summary, with the comments included as an appendix hereto.
+As restoration progresses, the Federal Trustees may amend the Final ERP/EA if significant changes are anticipated to the type, scope, or impact of the Project.
+In the event of a significant modification to the Final ERP/EA, the Federal Trustees will provide the public with an opportunity to comment on that modification.